 I run three WordPress websites on this package, and as you can see from the screenshot above I have had this package since 2003.

 The Screen shot below shows the Linux shared hosting packages offered by 1&1.

 1and1 allow you to easily upgrade your package, so if you decide that you need a better package then you can easily upgrade to it without affecting your site.

 You can also downgrade packages but be careful that you don’t lose features that you are using.

-You should note that you can install WordPress on any of the hosting packages either manually or using the click and build tool.
+You should note that you can install WordPress on any of the hosting packages either manually (manual WordPress Install) or using the click and build tool.

 You can also install WordPress as managed WordPress using the click and build tool, but there is an extra monthly charge.